 What do all of those numbers mean?
 It means isometric exercises are a more efficient and effective form to building strength and activating your muscle motor units giving you better results in less time.

-In addition to isometric exercise being an effective way to improve your strength, isometrics are also a great way to improve your performance, avoid plateaus, and improve your flexibility and range of motion.
+In addition to isometric exercise being an effective way to improve your strength, isometrics is also a great way to improve your performance, avoid plateaus, and improve your flexibility and range of motion.

 #4: Happy and Healthy Heart